 Group MEWA plans can only be used for employers with 50 full-time employees or less.
 Several insurance companies here in Ohio offer MEWA plans including Medical Mutual, Anthem BCBS COSE and United Healthcare.
 We can quote them all for you to help your small group find better rates on existing or new coverage.

-The Affordable Care Act requires all companies with 50 or more full-time employees (or full-time equivalents) to offer comprehensive health insurance coverage or face a tax penalty in 2017.
+The Affordable Care Act requires all companies with 50 or more full-time employees (or full-time equivalents) to offer comprehensive health insurance coverage or face a tax penalty..

 Group insurance plans must offer a so-called minimum value to the employee while also being deemed affordable.
-To meet these respective standards, the coverage must pay at least 60% of the cost of services and employees cannot pay more than 9.5% of their household income toward the insurance.
+To meet these standards, the coverage must pay at least 60% of covered benefits – and employees cannot pay more than 9.5% of their household income toward the insurance.

 Failure to offer minimum value/affordable insurance will result in a $2000 per member tax penalty.
 This penalty does not apply to the first 30 employees of any group, but everyone over that threshold.
-Additionally, employers can expect to pay a $3,000 per employee penalty for every full-time employee who receives a tax-credit on the Federal Marketplace.
+Additionally, employers can expect to pay a $2,700 per employee penalty for every full-time employee who receives a tax-credit on the Federal Marketplace.
 This happens when an employee purchases subsidized coverage through the ACA because the employer did not offer minimum value insurance or it was not affordable.